contribute-torque/torque-blockchain-downloader/README.md

-# Stellite Blockchain Downloader
+# Torque Blockchain Downloader

-A simple tool to download and import the latest Stellite blockchain file.
+A simple tool to download and import the latest Torque blockchain file.
 It uses a torrent for faster downloads, direct HTTPS download is also provided as failover.

 ## Available commands

-`./stellite-blockchain-downloader --help`
+`./torque-blockchain-downloader --help`

 ```
 Flags: